snowflakedb/ArcticTraining/projects/sequence-parallelism/README.md

 Ulysses Plus enables very long sequence length post-training using out-of-the-box HuggingFace Transformers models.
 There are two parts to Ulysses Plus:

 1. Ulysses Sequence Parallelism for HF Transformers implements an efficient way of processing long sequences by employing sequence parallelism and attention head parallelism.
-This is enabled with [sequence_parallel_size](#sequence_parallel_size)
 2. Ulysses Plus enables even longer sequence lengths using multiple tricks such as activation checkpoint offload to CPU, tiled MLP and logit+loss compute and `PYTORCH_CUDA_ALLOC_CONF` optimizations.

 Where to do next: